Growing Knysna’s children – one garden at a time!

 By establishing community-based nurseries with dedicated employees, we can create a source of healthy seedlings, compost, seed banks and provide a space for training and workshops to carry this life-changing knowledge forward to the younger generation.

-We believe that improved networking and sharing between gardeners will result in a long-term sustainable healthy food supply and contribute to economic growth.
+We believe that improved networking and sharing between communities and gardeners will result in a long-term sustainable healthy food supply and contribute to economic growth.